CRITIQUES OF THE MUSEUM

 Visitors vs. Art

 Guest critics’ frustration with the Museum’s no touch policy sparked a staff debate about the tension between creating a welcoming environment for visitors and vigilantly protecting the art from physical contact.
-To the right is a photo of one of the guest critics touching one of the artworks at the museum.

 One staff member pointed out that different jobs within the Museum require different priorities — a guard’s bottom-line is to protect the art while an educator’s priority is the visitor experience.